Most Affordable Online MSN Programs

 How Much Do MSN Graduates Make?

 According to PayScale, professionals with an MSN earn, on average, between $66,000-$117,000.
 However, salaries vary by position, industry, employer, and qualifications.
 Location also affects pay, with nurses in metropolitan areas like Chicago, Houston, and New York earning more than those in smaller cities and rural areas.
 The table below details salary ranges for five careers across a professional's lifetime.
+Explore the average salary with an MSN degree.

 |Job Title||Overall Median Salary||Median Salary for Entry-Level Employees (0-5 years)||Median Salary for Mid-Career Employees (5-10 years)||Median Salary for Late-Career Employees (20+ years)|